uclahs-cds/pipeline-Nextflow-module/README.md

 ### Index VCF File
 ##### Description
-Module for indexing VCF/GFF files, including uncompressed and compressed *.vcf and *.gff,  using `tabix`.
+Module for compressing and indexing VCF/GFF files, the input should be uncompressed *.vcf or *.gff files.

 Tools used: `tabix`.

 Inputs:
-  - file_to_index: path for file or directory to validate
+  - file_to_index: path for VCF file to compress and index.
-  - id: string identifying the `sample_id` of the indexed VCF
+  - id: string identifying the `id` of the indexed VCF.
+For more than one VCFs, the `id` should be unique for each sample.

 Parameters:
-  - output_dir: directory to store index files.
+  - output_dir: directory to store compressed VCF and index files.
   - log_output_dir: directory to store log files.
   - docker_image: SAMtools docker image version within which process will run.
 The default is: `1.15.1`
   - process_label: assign Nextflow process label to process to control resource allocation.
 For specific CPU and memory allocation, include static allocations in node-specific config files